-A summary of the significant accounting policies, which have been consistently applied except where an exemption or transitional provision has been granted, are disclosed below.
+A summary of the significant accounting policies, which have been consistently applied except where an exemption has been granted, are disclosed below.

 Assets, liabilities, revenue and expenses have not been offset except when offsetting is permitted or required by a Standard of GRAP.